-Parking and vehicular circulation in an established neighborhood should be minimized and visually concealed with pedestrian circulation highlighted and strengthened to enhance the quality of life and sense of community in the neighborhood additional frontage area should be considered for amenities
+Parking and vehicular circulation in an established neighborhood should be minimized and visually concealed with pedestrian circulation highlighted and strengthened to enhance the quality of life and sense of community in the neighborhood.

-Walkways - Pedestrian access should

-12 Site Furnishings - Seating, benches, trash receptacles, bike racks, and screening elements should be coordinated with consistent materials and appropriate locations to provide an integrated approach to amenities

-Site Lighting - Lighting should be of a pedestrian-scale and focused on safe lighting levels for use of the property while avoiding light spill onto adjacent properties and light impact on the night sky
+- Walkways Pedestrian access should be provided to the building entries and parking areas connecting to the sidewalk at the street frontage, pedestrian connections should be provided to adjacent amenities, paths or trails, or other connections to adjacent properties. - Vehicular Circulation Circulation in parking areas should be designed to allow for connections to existing parking areas on adjacent properties, internal circulation should be designed to allow for the convenient and efficient shared use of parking between properties. - 12 Alternative Modes of Travel -Convenient locations for bicycle parking should be provided and locations for car share spaces in the parking lot should be considered.
+If a bus stop is present additional frontage area should be considered for amenities. - Site Furnishings Seating, benches, trash receptacles, bike racks, and screening elements should be coordinated with consistent materials and appropriate locations to provide an integrated approach to amenities. - Site Lighting Lighting should be of a pedestrian-scale and focused on safe lighting levels for use of the property while avoiding light spill onto adjacent properties and light impact on the night sky.